Online Hair Loss Treatment Without a Required Subscription

 Androgenetic alopecia (ICD-10 L64.9) — also called male-pattern or female-pattern hair loss — is the most common cause of hair loss in adults.
 According to the American Academy of Dermatology (AAD), it affects roughly 50 million men and 30 million women in the U.S. The mechanism involves the hormone dihydrotestosterone (DHT), which progressively miniaturizes susceptible hair follicles until they stop producing visible hair.

 In men, the pattern is typically a receding hairline, thinning crown (vertex), or both.
 In women, it's usually diffuse thinning over the top of the scalp with preserved hairline.
-AAD guidelines support FDA-approved first-line therapy (finasteride for men, topical minoxidil for men and women) along with off-label adjuncts (oral minoxidil, dutasteride, spironolactone) for patients who don't respond.
+AAD resources support evidence-based therapy with finasteride for men, topical minoxidil for men and women, and carefully selected off-label options such as low-dose oral minoxidil and dutasteride.
 Starting treatment early matters — you can preserve hair you still have, but lost follicles don't come back.

 Symptoms and who qualifies

-Adults 18+ qualify for async hair loss treatment if the pattern is consistent with androgenetic alopecia — receding hairline, crown thinning, or widening central part, typically with a family history.
+Adult men 18-64 may qualify for Bidwell's current online hair loss prescription workflow if the pattern is consistent with androgenetic alopecia — receding hairline, crown thinning, or a typical male-pattern presentation, usually with a family history.
 Patchy loss, sudden diffuse shedding, scalp inflammation, and pregnancy or pregnancy plans within six months are excluded.
 Classic androgenetic alopecia patterns include:

 You qualify for a Bidwell telehealth hair loss visit if you are: